-The likelihood of increasing quitting following a menthol ban is supported by the recent realworld experience of Canada, which in October, 2017, became the first country to implement a total ban on menthol cigarettes.
+The likelihood of increasing quitting following a menthol ban is supported by the recent real-world experience of Canada, which in October, 2017, became the first country to implement a total ban on menthol cigarettes.
 This nationwide ban came after most provinces had already banned them.

-Surveillance data from the province of Ontario, which banned menthol cigarettes in January, 2017, showed an increase in quit attempts and cessation one year after the ban.24 Two years later, a follow-up survey found that both daily and occasional menthol smokers were more likely than non-menthol smokers to report having quit smoking for six months (18% and 15%, vs. 7%) or having a made a quit attempt (72% and 74%, vs. 58%).25
+Surveillance data from the province of Ontario, which banned menthol cigarettes in January, 2017, showed an increase in quit attempts and cessation one year after the ban.
+Two years later, a follow-up survey found that both daily and occasional menthol smokers were more likely than non-menthol smokers to report having quit smoking for six months (18% and 15%, vs. 7%) or having a made a quit attempt (72% and 74%, vs. 58%).

-Findings on the impact of the Canadian menthol bans on additional Canadian provinces is also starting to emerge.
-The International Tobacco Control Policy Evaluation Project (ITC) conducted a longitudinal national survey of Canadian smokers and found that after the implementation of menthol bans in seven provinces, menthol smokers were significantly more likely to try to quit than non-menthol smokers (60% vs. 48%), and were twice as likely to have quit smoking for at least six months (12% vs. 6%), and the ban had the same benefits across the provinces.26 While Canada is not the US, the experience in Canada suggest that a ban on menthol would increase cessation in the US.
-In fact, the
+Findings on the impact of the Canadian menthol bans on additional Canadian provinces is also available.
+The International Tobacco Control Policy Evaluation Project (ITC) conducted a longitudinal national survey of Canadian smokers and found that after the implementation of menthol bans in seven provinces, menthol smokers were significantly more likely to try to quit than non-menthol smokers (60% vs. 48%), and were twice as likely to have quit smoking for at least six months (12% vs. 6%), and the ban had the same benefits across the provinces.30